6/14/2020

 John McDonald

 Thank you.
-Mark was hoping you could drill down a little bit on the outlook for consumer revenues.
-You mentioned, you know, the outlook for continued pressure on the top line there.
-Just wondering, it sounded like maybe you're seeing some improvement in Asia.
-You're down 15 percent revenues in the quarter, but it sounded like maybe a little bit of improvement there.
+Mark, I was hoping you could drill down a little bit on the outlook for consumer revenues.
+You mentioned the outlook for continued pressure on the top line there.
+Just wondering, it sounds like maybe you're seeing some improvement in Asia.
+You're down 15% revenues in the quarter, but it sounds like maybe a little bit of improvement there.
 Latin America, I wasn't sure.
-So maybe just a little bit of dimensioning what you see in the outlook for consumer revenues, international and domestic?
+So maybe just a little bit of dimensioning what you see in the outlook for consumer revenues, international and domestic.

 speaker